Giorgio Pallavicino Trivulzio: Turin's man and Garibaldi's friend in Naples

-On returning to Naples Pallavicino Trivulzio was immediately caught up in a vigorous dispute with Francesco Crispi and other "republican-democrats" taking their lead from Crispi, over the future progress of the unification project.
+On returning to Naples Pallavicino Trivulzio was immediately caught up in a vigorous dispute with Francesco Crispi and other "republican-democrats" taking their lead from Crispi over the future progress of the unification project.
 Garibaldi's original, never very clearly spelled out vision had probably been that Italian unification should be achieved through a constantly expanding popular insurrection.
 That vision was evidently shared by his newly appointed "secretary of state", Francesco Crispi.
 Crispi was an uncompromising republican to whom the idea of anything involving monarchy was an anathema.
-Pallavicino Trivulzio, meanwhile, having returned to Naples. immediately emerged, slightly implausibly, as Cavour's man within Garibaldi's inner circle.
+Pallavicino Trivulzio, meanwhile, having returned to Naples, immediately emerged, slightly implausibly, as Cavour's man within Garibaldi's inner circle.
 Cavour was instinctively opposed to popular insurrection under almost any circumstances, and the idea of backing a popular insurrection that involved capturing Rome looked particularly imprudent, given that Rome was protected by a significant force of French troops.
 The terms secured from the Austrians the previous year in the Armistice of Vilafranca had only been possible because of the highly effective military alliance between Piedmont and France.
 Cavour's relatively cautious objectives and expectations back at the beginning of 1859 had probably been limited to the removal of Austrian hegemony from northern and central Italy, and the creation in their place of two kingdoms ruled respectively from Turin and Florence, while a small territory surrounding Rome, roughly equivalent in size to Corsica, should remain under papal control.
 If the king were to agree with Garibaldi, after Garibaldi's conquests in the south during 1860, that the territories conquered by Garibaldi should be added to a single Italian kingdom, then Cavour would insist - and did - that this could only be achieved through some form of agreed annexation.
-The revolutionary spirit of republicanism was not dead: popular insurrection had no place on the agenda of a First Minister who served in king.
+The revolutionary spirit of republicanism was not dead: popular insurrection had no place on the agenda of a First Minister who served a king.
 An added source of tension came from the fact that Garibaldi, like everyone else outside the immediate circle of Victor Emanuel, had been unaware of the (probably unwritten) agreement between the French emperor and Cavour whereby the County of Nice was unexpectedly transferred to France as part of the price for French military support against Austria.
 Garibaldi had been born in Nice and never forgave Cavour for "sacrificing" the city of his birth.
 Back in Naples, Pallavicino Trivulzio made clear his belief that Francesco Crispi was completely unsuitable to be "secretary of state" of anywhere.
 Garibaldi initially equivocated over this (and other) matters.
 An even more pressing decision was needed over how agreement should be demonstrably secured for the annexation to the rest of Italy of Naples and Sicily, over which Garibaldi had never expressed any wish to retain permanent control.
 Crispi proposed the establishment and convening of a parliament-style assembly in Naples and/or Palermo to determine conditions under which the "southern provinces" might be annexed to the new Italian state on the other side of Rome.
-Pallavicino Trivulzio saw the creation of such am assembly as a certain recipe for civil war.
+Pallavicino Trivulzio saw the creation of such an assembly as a certain recipe for civil war.
 It was with this in mind that he addressed an open letter to Giuseppe Mazzini, who had turned up in Naples a few months earlier, urging that Mazzini leave Naples, because he considered Mazzini's presence dangerously divisive.
 Rather than creating some sort of constitutional assembly to endorse the annexation of Naples and Sicily to the rest of Italy, Pallavicino Trivulzio favoured a referendum of the people.
 In this he was supported in Naples by the National Guard and by a succession of powerful street demonstrations.
 Garibaldi remained indecisive, and delegated a final decision to his two "prodictators", Pallavicino Trivulzio in Naples and Antonio Mordini in Sicily.
 Crispi continued to argue for a constitutional assembly.
 Pallavicino Trivulzio's youthful impulsiveness very quickly resurfaced as statesmanlike decisiveness.
 At the start of October 1860, Pallavicino Trivulzio went ahead and announced a unification referendum to take place across the "Kingdom of Naples" in just three weeks' time, on 21 October 1860.
 Garibaldi and Mordini found themselves unable to resist the pressures to follow suit in respect of Sicily.